ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Optimized AVM load user to avoid reading unnecessary information from disk.
 - Removed a memory allocation + copy in socket sending for the full length of the message.

-For assistance with this update, follow our [Developer FAQ](https://support.avalabs.org/en/collections/2618154-developer-faq), if you are still running into issues you can join our [Discord](https://chat.avax.network) for help.
+For assistance with this update, you can join our [Discord](https://chat.avax.network/) for help.

 ## v1.0.4 ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.0.4))